Bachelor of Arts in Art History in Rome

 The faculty consists of internationally recognized scholars strongly committed both to teaching and to research.
 The faculty members are active in their fields and often involve students in their research endeavors.
 Earning a bachelor’s degree in art history can constitute the first step toward a fascinating career in the field—for example, as a college professor, a museum or gallery curator, a museum educator, or a cultural officer in the diplomatic corps.
 The skills gained through art historical training, especially analytic and critical thinking and effective writing, offer outstanding preparation for careers in law, journalism, marketing, media, secondary education, and many other creative vocations.

-- Three AH or ARCH courses (200-300 level) in three of four areas: The Ancient World; The Medieval World; The Early Modern World; The Modern and Contemporary World
+- Three AH or ARCH courses (200-300 level) in three of these four areas: Ancient World; Medieval World; Early Modern World; Modern and Contemporary World

 - AH 460 Research Practicum